The-Monitoring-Shop/c10e-u8y-command-and-control/SSH.md

 NB:
 The VM name may have a suffix on the end of `university` - i.e. `university-xyza` - be sure to use this if it exists.

-Daily, you will need to re-login to gcloud on your local machine.
+Daily, you will need to re-login to gcloud on your local machine, using `gcloud auth login`.

-`gcloud auth login`
+Optionally, to enable better performance, for SSH and Web GUI via port-forward, install Python NumPy package;
+`$(gcloud info --format="value(basic.python_location)") -m pip install numpy` Any ssh/port-forward issues or errors relating to NumPy library, try the following env settings and run again;
+`export CLOUDSDK_PYTHON_SITEPACKAGES=1`

 ## Initial server setup